Justin-Garey/Guides/tools/ssh.md

 ```
 - Here its just been added under the commented default entry.

-After saving the file, restart the sshd server with ```service sshd restart.
+After saving the file, restart the sshd server with `service sshd restart`.

 **Remember to remove the added line after completing your task**